Home Resources Blog Anywaves RF Products on the Hera Mission for Planetary Defence

 Both CubeSats are built around a similar platform, are 3-axis stabilized, and have a cold gas propulsion system.
 They communicate with the mothership in S-band and are equipped with accelerometers for surface property determination.

-Anywaves is very proud to announce that our S-Band Antennas are a critical component of Hera’s cubesats communication system.
-Given the mission’s specific needs, Anywaves was tasked with creating antennas that could support reliable data transmission between the cubesats and the mothership.
+Anywaves is very proud that our S-Band Antennas are a critical component of Hera’s CubeSat communication system.
+Given the mission’s specific needs, Anywaves was tasked with creating antennas that could support reliable data transmission between the CubeSats and the mothership.

 Technical Specifications and Adaptations